-Finally, please plan to stay about two hours for preop clearance at the hospital or your physician's office.
+Finally, please plan to stay about two hours for pre-op clearance at the hospital.

 - Your providers will give you instructions and go through your medication list. - Your providers will also let you know what medication you can take the morning of surgery, if any are allowed.